slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
 -- Thomas Jefferson [1743]*

+> *"Diplomacy is the art of telling people to go to hell in such a way that they ask for directions."
+-- Winston Churchill [1874]*

 > *"Good fences make good neighbors."
 -- Robert Frost [1874]*